gaearon/react-hot-loader/README.md

 }
 ```

-2. Mark your root component as _hot-exported_:
+2. Mark your root

+onent as _hot-exported_:

 ```js
 // App.js